 Are U Ready For Some Football?

 I don’t know which opponents are the big rivalries, but friends and my kids fill me in (ie: UM/UF/Clemson) and which games should be sleepers.
 We play one of the toughest schedules in the nation, so every game is a good game.
-The season opens at home on August 31st this year against Boise State.
 A Nole home game is an experience beginning with the tailgating.
 Be sure not to miss the game opener though.
 Chief Osceola and his horse Renegade and the planting of the spear are legendary.
 If it’s a night game, make sure to grab a photo outside by the Unconquered statue while the flame is lit.
-Here is the 2019 schedule.

 Tickets on Sale NOW!